VirtuosoChris/VirtuosoChris/README.md

 A lot of my work isn't public (or public yet!), and my repositories are littered with various forks and experiments, so I figured this page could focus attention on the highlights.

+More detailed career history, projects, and my up to date resume can be found on my [LinkedIn](https://www.linkedin.com/in/chris-pugh-70937975/)

 ## Current Projects

 ### Killing Baby Hitler